Acción Feminista Dominicana

-The women's movement in the Dominican Republic organized in 1931 with the establishment of the Acción Feminista Dominicana (AFD) under Abigail Mejia.
-The purpose of the AFD was to work for the legal equality between men and women, among them women's suffrage.
-In order to reach their goal the AFD allied with dictator Rafael Trujillo, who used AFD in his propaganda to secure support for his regime among women, as well as to present a modern image of his regime, and "feminist" therefore came to be synonymous with "Trujillista" (female Trujillo-supporter) on the Dominican Republic.
+AFD feminists were given key roles as administrators and advisors in Trujillo's ruling party, particularly in social services.
+AFD operated eleven night schools for working-class women, established a library in Santo Domingo, and distributed baby baskets to new mothers.
+Beginning in 1932, AFD's agenda shifted in favor of campaigning for Trujillo's reelection.Trujillo used AFD in his propaganda to secure support for his regime among women, as well as to present a modern image of his regime, and "feminist" therefore came to be synonymous with "Trujillista" (female Trujillo-supporter) in the Dominican Republic.